-The initial phase of construction would require pumping water out of a predetermined work area, so that the contractor could control and sufficiently dry the excavation which would allow workers to pour the foundation structure of the concrete ramp.
-In order to perform the initial phase of the project the contractor needed to install a site-specific system that could address several challenges that the site presented.
+The initial phase of construction would require pumping water out of a predetermined work area so that the contractor could control and sufficiently dry the excavation, this would allow workers to pour the foundation structure of the concrete ramp.
+In order to perform the initial phase of the project, the contractor needed to install a site-specific system that could address several challenges that the site presented.
 The system would have to work well when addressing water and have the strength to withstand the aggressive tidal waves caused by sudden and rapid weather patterns.
 In addition, the location of the work area was in close proximity to an operational airport.
 The contractor would require a protective system with a minimal installation approach that could avoid any conflict with commercial and private aircraft landing restrictions.

-As the contractor evaluated the challenges that the site presented, it became evident that a more comprehensive approach to the excavation and a protective expertise would be needed.
+As the contractor evaluated the challenges that the site presented, it became evident that a more comprehensive approach to the excavation and shoring expertise would be needed.
 The contractor contacted NTS to discuss the project and establish a game plan for the site.
-After reviewing a few options for the project, the contractor selected a system of steel sheeting supported by proprietary, high strength internal hydraulic braces.
-The system was chosen as the tight sheeting specified by the engineering plan would provide a barrier to water seeping into the excavation to support pumping operations.
-The engineered hydraulic bracing was specifically engineered to support the unique pressures exerted as a result of the systems location.
+After reviewing a few options for the project, the contractor selected a system of steel sheeting supported by proprietary, high-strength internal hydraulic braces.
+The tight sheeting specified by the engineering plan would provide a barrier to water seeping into the excavation to support pumping operations.
+The engineered hydraulic bracing was specifically engineered to support the unique pressures exerted as a result of the system’s location.